TV Aerial Installation Cost

 There are numerous ways to mount a TV antenna and the method you choose will usually depend on the type of aerial you have.

 For an outdoor aerial, you will need to consider what type of roof you have, as this will allow you to decide where the aerial will be fitted.
 One of the most common ways to fit an outdoor aerial is by mounting it on a chimney, as this is usually the highest point in your home.
-If you do not have a chimney, then whoever you hire will suggest attaching it to a gable wall or fascia boards.
+If you do not have a chimney, then whoever you hire will suggest attaching it to a gable wall or fascia board.

 secure tv aerial